Skip to the content

 Getting started

-DVDs and videos from trainers are an option but there are also lots of free videos available online that you can try.
+There are also lots of free videos available online that you can access at home on a television, laptop or tablet/phone.

 Joe Wicks (The Body Coach) has a variety of aerobic workouts available on his YouTube channel.
 During the earlier months of lockdown Joe ran daily workout sessions for children (also enjoyed by adults!), all of which can be found on his channel along with hundreds of others he filmed previously.